mk17ru/springFlightGetter/README.md

 ### If you want to run app on your pc:
      git clone https://github.com/mk17ru/springFlightGetter.git
-     you need to install postgresql
+     you need to install postgresql port : 5432
-     in file application.properties you should set your password and username.
+     In file application.properties you should set your password and username.
 Default username and password are postgres, postgres. and you need to create database with name flight_db run DemoApplication class